HIYOKA/CelesteAura/wp-content/plugins/cartflows/readme.txt

 5. Easily edit anything with your page builder.

 == Changelog ==

+= Version 1.11.10 - Monday, 24th April 2023 =
+* Improvement: Restructured the code to enhance the security of the plugin.
+* Fix: Corrected an issue where Google AutoAddress was not functioning properly in some situations.
+* Fix: Fixed a problem where the modern checkout was displaying duplicate email fields in some situations.
+* Fix: Resolved an error that occurred when attempting to edit a step using Gutenberg without having WooCommerce installed or activated.
+* Fix: Google AutoAddress was not working correctly in some cases.
+* Fix: Showing duplicate email field for modern checkout in some cases.
+* New: Introduced a new action `cartflows_save_ab_test_setting` for A/B test save setting.

 = Version 1.11.9 - Tuesday, 7th February 2023 =
 * Improvement: Improved the preview of checkout offer feature.